-The decrease in capelin late-stage larval productivity post-1991, however, does not support the hypothesis of a collapse of capelin biomass as there is no relationship between the late-stage larval and age-2 recruitment indices post-1991 (Murphy et al. 2018).
+The decrease in capelin late-stage larval productivity post-1991 does not support the hypothesis of a collapse of capelin biomass, as there is no relationship between the late-stage larval and age-2 recruitment indices post-1991 (Murphy et al. 2018).
 In the 1980s, the relationship between the late-stage larval abundance index, which was based on sampling at 52 stations in July and August in Trinity Bay, explained 82% of the variation in year class strength (Dalley et al. 2002).
 Post-1991, the late-stage larval index is not providing a quantitative index of capelin larval abundance in Trinity Bay likely due to the spatial and temporal contraction of the sampling protocol since 2003 (19 of the original 52 stations sampled in 1 week in September from 2003-2007 and 1 week in both August and September from 2008-2015).
 Instead the surface tow index explains ~40% of variance in the age-2 recruitment index (Murphy et al. 2018).
 While the surface tow index is spatially restricted to one inshore area of Trinity Bay, widespread hydrology and meteorological forcing has been linked to the synchronous release of emergent larvae at various sites across eastern NL, which supports the use of Bellevue beach inshore area as a proxy for larval emergence in NAFO Div.
 3L (Frank & Leggett 1981, Nakashima 1996).
 Furthermore, the high intensity temporal sampling of surface tows (every 1-2 d for 4-6 weeks) produces a robust quantitative larval index.
 The positive, significant relationship between two fishery-independent inshore and offshore indices provides support for the capelin collapse hypothesis.
 If the majority of capelin biomass was in the inshore area and was not available to the annual offshore spring acoustic survey, then no relationship would be expected between larval productivity and the age-2 recruitment index.
 Moreover, with less than half of the variability in recruitment explained by the surface tow index, the continued sampling of late-stage larvae is important as the remaining 60% of unexplained variability in age-2 recruitment may be explained by characteristics of the late-stage larvae, such as growth and diet (Murphy et al. 2018).

 Ecosystem response